SPANDigital/presidium-core/_key_concepts/index.md

 Kafka Consumer.
 This means that the amount of available resources provided is a function of priority range.

+### Job Expiration

+Each job that reaches the Expirer has an expiry that is set in the Job Scheduler.
+If the job has expired, it is dropped and no further processing occurs.

 ### Deduplication

 ![Deduplication](/assets/local/images/ppro_deduplication.svg)